-Kym’s connection to Graham’s work and the injustice facing the kids and families impacted by systems comes from a personal perspective.
+Kym’s connection to Graham’s work and the injustice facing the children and families impacted by systems comes from a personal perspective.
 At eight years old, Kym and her 3 siblings entered the foster care system.
-The family, affected by alcoholism and family violence, was further impacted by the events of the day (men in the family and community were drafted to fight in Viet Nam; labor strikes in the construction industry to promote fair wage and racial equity led to unemployment).
-Fortunately, their stay in care was brief but the memory and lessons learned from that time are long lived.
+The family, affected by alcoholism and family violence, was further impacted by the events of the day (men in the family and community were drafted to fight in Vietnam; labor strikes in the construction industry to promote fair wages and racial equity led to unemployment).
+Fortunately, their stay in care was brief but the memories and lessons learned from that time are long lived.
 While Kym’s experience was favorable, other siblings who had been in a separate foster home did not have the same experience.
 “I have always held both realities in my head when working with families.
 It is a very difficult thing for families to open themselves to help.
-When they do, the help they receive should address their needs and concerns in a compassionate, non-judgmental and humane way.”
+When they do, the help they receive should address their needs and concerns in a compassionate, non-judgmental, and humane way.”

 Kym is a member of the Black Agency Executives and United for Brownsville, Chair of the Council of Family & Child Caring Agencies’ Steering Committee, and Trustee of Women Helping Women for a Sustainable Tomorrow.

 She and her husband Gary have proudly parented six children and are the doting grandparents of six grandchildren.